North Carolina 4-H Presentation Guidelines: Livestock and Dairy Production

 - Four-H members may continue to compete in a particular presentation category until declared a state winner.

-- For the purpose of competition in a presentation category, a “team” may be composed of no more than two individuals.
+- For competition in a presentation category, a “team” may be composed of no more than two individuals.